SamanKhalife/linux-Tutorial/Commands.md

 [which help]()

-Used to locate the executable file associated with the given command by searching it in the path environment variable
+Used to locate the executable file associated with the given command by searching it in the path environment variable.

 ## . while command

 [while help]()

-Used to repeatedly execute a set of command as long as the COMMAND returns true
+Used to repeatedly execute a set of command as long as the COMMAND returns true.

 ## . who command